suijingfeng/vkQuake3/README.md

 you can also download the binary compiled on win10 from https://github.com/suijingfeng/vkQuake3/releases.

-You can also try the openarena game https://github.com/suijingfeng/vkOpenArena which is essier to find human players play with, its railgun is more aggresive. :)
+You can also try the openarena game https://github.com/suijingfeng/vkOpenArena :)

 Q: How to enable vulkan support from the pulldown console ?